Last updated December 2011

-Personal interpretations of any faith may vary from the liberal to strictly traditional, depending on the individual.
 Influences such as ethnicity, age, sex and social class as well as culture can all have an effect on how someone views a religious faith.
-Religious doctrines can be viewed as a means to a spiritual goal, rather than merely a restriction on what is and is not acceptable(3).
+Religious texts can be viewed as a means to a spiritual goal, rather than merely a restriction on what is and is not acceptable.

 Church of England

 The Church of England views the ʻidealʼ expression of sexual love as being within a faithful marriage.